palmamango/TechProject/methodology.md

 ```

-## Shifting Focus to the Vinaccia Family of Luthiers
+## Step 4: Shifting Focus to the Vinaccia Family of Luthiers
 In the next phase of our project, we shifted our focus from the works themselves to the authors.
 From previous prompts, we knew that the Vinaccia family consisted of multiple luthiers.
 While exploring the page for Gaetano Vinaccia, we noticed that there were no links to other family members who were also involved in the same profession.

 ### 4.1 Initial Research and Errors